writethedocs/www/docs/conf/portland/2018/news/welcome-to-portland.rst

 * **Slack with your fellow documentarians.** Feel free to use our `Slack <https://slack.writethedocs.org/>`_ to coordinate dinners, ask questions, or share notes with fellow conference attendees.
 * **Use the hash tag #writethedocs.** Twitter is a great way to communicate at events.
 If you arrive into Portland early and want to find others, use the hash tag `#writethedocs <https://twitter.com/search?q=%23writethedocs&src=tyah>`_ .
 We can point you to something good.

-Thanks again to Our Sponsors
+Thanks Again to Our Sponsors
 ----------------------------

 Once again, we're grateful to the companies and organizations that `sponsor <http://www.writethedocs.org/conf/portland/2018/sponsor/>`_ our events, some of them year after year: